isc-projects/kea/doc/guide/ddns.rst

 Global Server Parameters
 ------------------------

--  ``ip-address`` - IP address on which D2 listens for requests.
+-  ``ip-address`` - the IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
-You may specify either an IPv4 or IPv6 address.
+   Either an IPv4 or IPv6 address may be specified.

--  ``port`` - Port on which D2 listens for requests.
+-  ``port`` - the port on which D2 listens for requests.
 The default value is 53001.

--  ``dns-server-timeout`` - Maximum amount of time, in milliseconds, that D2 will wait for a response from a DNS server to a single DNS update message.
+-  ``dns-server-timeout`` - the maximum amount of time, in milliseconds, that D2 will wait for a response from a DNS server to a single DNS update message.

--  ``ncr-protocol`` - Socket protocol to use when sending requests to D2.
+-  ``ncr-protocol`` - the socket protocol to use when sending requests to D2.
 Currently only UDP is supported.

--  ``ncr-format`` - Packet format to use when sending requests to D2.
+-  ``ncr-format`` - the packet format to use when sending requests to D2.
    Currently only JSON format is supported.

 D2 must listen for change requests on a known address and port.
 By